saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

             preserve_default=False,
         ),

+3. Delete all the ``RemoveField`` entries in the migration.
+They'll be added in our final migration.

 If you want to see/validate/test the SQL that will be run you can use the ``sqlmigrate`` management command (just give it your app name and the number of the migration):

 .. code:: bash